njsmith/zs/doc/format.rst

      key.
 But we do not guarantee this; advanced implementations might take advantage of this flexibility to choose shorter keys that are just long enough to satisfy the invariant above.
-(In particular, there's nothing in ZSS stopping you from having large individual records, up into the megabyte range and beyond, and in this case you might well prefer not to copy the whole record into the index block.)
+(In particular, there's nothing in ZS stopping you from having large individual records, up into the megabyte range and beyond, and in this case you might well prefer not to copy the whole record into the index block.)